Jakob-Bach/DS-Lab-2023/README.md

 - Does a solver run into a timeout on an instance or not (based on the runtime data)?

 Besides exploring the data, students should use classification approaches.
-We invesigate a traditional "passive" as well as an active-learning scenario for predictions.
+We investigate a traditional "passive" as well as an active-learning scenario for predictions.
+For active learning, we consider "standard" queries (which always return a label) as well as "timeout" queries (which only run for a limited amount of time).
+The latter can potentially save query costs but might not return a class label (if the solver did not finish within the given timeout).

 ### Preparation